 How to have your meter tested*

-If you would like to get us to perform a calibration test, simply complete the relevant application form below and submit your payment.
+Simply complete the relevant application form and submit your payment.

-Non-Standard Services - 25mm and above: Water and Sewerage Supply Services - Private Works Application (PDF).
+Water and Sewerage Supply Services - Private Works Application (PDF)

-For non-standard meters we will respond with a written quote within 15 working days.
+For non-standard (larger) meters, we will respond with a written quote within 15 working days.
 If you decide to proceed, simply pay the fee advised in the quote and we will then complete the calibration test within the specified timeframe.